percona/mongo_terraform_ansible/terraform/docker/README.md

     ```

 - Access PMM running on https://127.0.0.1:443.
 Default credentials are admin/admin.
 - By default a 2 shard cluster is deployed.
-Each shard is 3 noide PSA replicaset.
+Each shard is 3 node PSA replicaset.
 - A pbm-cli container is deployed where you can run PBM commands.
 Example:
   ```
   docker exec -it test-mongodb-pbm-cli pbm status